 Exclusive consultation and service agreement.
 In July 2015, Lequan entered into exclusive consultation and service agreements with Foshan Viomi and Beijing Viomi respectively to enable Lequan to receive substantially all of the economic benefits of the VIEs.
 Under the exclusive consultation and service agreements, Lequan has the exclusive right to provide or designate any entity affiliated with it to provide VIEs the technical and business support services, including information technology support, hardware management and updates, software development, maintenance and updates and other operating services.
-The exclusive consultation and service agreement could be indefinitely effective unless a written agreement is signed by all parties to terminate it or a mandatory termination is requested by PRC laws or regulations.
+The exclusive consultation and service agreement is signed by all parties to terminate it or a mandatory termination is requested by PRC laws or regulations.
 The exclusive consultation and service agreement was effective in July 2015.
 The consultation and service agreement will remain effective until all equity interests and assets in Foshan Viomi and Beijing Viomi are sold to Lequan or the party designated by Lequan.
+Under this arrangement, Lequan has the sole discretion to receive an annual service fee at an amount up to 100% of the annual net income of Foshan Viomi and Beijing Viomi.
+In addition, Lequan is entitled to receive certain other technical service fees at the amount mutually agreed upon by Lequan and the respective VIE.